Souravdey777/Covid19-InfoBot/README.md

 ### Description

-People are in great misconceptions and believing myths regarding COVID 19.
+People are in great misconceptions and believing myths regarding 😷 COVID 19.
 So, This bot is a fact machine for everybody.
-This infobot is capable of giving the latest data of COVID 19 cases in India and general facts regarding COVID 19.
+This `infobot` is capable of giving the latest data of COVID 19 cases in `India` and general facts regarding COVID 19.

-A chatbot developed with Dialogflow with frontend in ReactJs and webhook in NodeJs.
-It is a responsive chatbot that is designed to be supported on any device and it is developed considering the Google's concepts of Progressive Web Applications.
+A `Chatbot` developed with `Dialogflow` with frontend in `ReactJs` and webhook in `NodeJs`.
+It is a responsive chatbot that is designed to be supported on any device and it is developed considering the Google's concepts of `Progressive Web Applications`.

     The Above Repo is the Webhook Source Code in NodeJs.